 The format for the information can vary depending on the nature of the products or services offered and the target markets the business is trying to reach.
 The key here is to stand out from the competition by creating content this is educational, visually appealing and creative while maintaining brand integrity.
 Formats that work well in this stage include:

 In the final stage the prospect converts to the customer.
 Companies should make sure that the buying process is fast, easy and as streamlined as possible.
 A positive experience at this stage can impact the customer’s decision to be a one-time purchaser or a repeat customer.
-For tips on improving the customer experience during this stage see our recent article, “Building Customer Loyalty Through an Improved Mobile Shopping Experience”.

 Each of these stages is equally important and should receive equal attention.
 By offering quality content and a positive experience during each stage in the buying cycle, businesses will gain new customers and keep existing customers returning time and time again.